Black Earth in Dane County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1994 by the Dane County Historical Society.
 (Marker Number 30.)

 Other nearby markers.
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Vermont Creek (approx. 1.9 miles away); Old Halfway Prairie (approx. 3.1 miles away); The Train Wreck of 1906 (approx. 3.3 miles away); Festge Park (approx. 3.4 miles away); Lynch and Walker Flouring Mill (approx. 3.4 miles away); The Turntable, The Engine House, The Water Tower (approx. 3.4 miles away); Crescent Street Factories, Mazomanie Blacksmiths, Coal Buildings (approx. 3.4 miles away); John F. Appleby (approx. 3˝ miles away).

 Also see . . .
 The History of Cooperatives in Wisconsin.
 From the Wisconsin Stories web site of Wisconsin Public Television: "The oldest continuous co-op in Wisconsin is Premier Co-op, a farm supply cooperative headquartered in Mount Horeb.
 Founded in 1893 as Patrons Mercantile Cooperative of Black Earth, it merged with Mount Horeb Farmers Co-op and changed its name to Premier in March 2000."
 (Submitted on April 24, 2011, by William J. Toman of Green Lake, Wisconsin.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 24, 2011, by William J. Toman of Green Lake, Wisconsin.
-This page has been viewed 928 times since then and 2 times this year.
+It was originally submitted on April 24, 2011, by William J. Toman of Green Lake, Wisconsin.
+This page has been viewed 1,048 times since then and 5 times this year.
 Photos: 1, 2. submitted on April 24, 2011, by William J. Toman of Green Lake, Wisconsin.